-The contract resulting from this RFP should be effective on signing date for two (2) years and is renewable for up to three (3) one-year renewal periods.
-The total contract shall not last longer than 5 years.
-Annual renewal should be contingent upon the University's satisfaction with the services performed.
+The contract resulting from this RFP should be effective for three (3) years and is renewable for up to two (2) additional one-year renewal periods.
+The total contract period will not exceed five (5) years.
+Annual renewal should be contingent upon the Medical Center's satisfaction with the services performed